anbox-cloud/discourse-docs/howto/anbox/develop-platform.md

 ## Package the platform

-To ship the platform to actual containers via AMS, you must create an [addon](https://discourse.ubuntu.com/t/managing-addons/17759) package that installs the platform into the container.
+To ship the platform to actual instance via AMS, you must create an [addon](https://discourse.ubuntu.com/t/managing-addons/17759) package that installs the platform into the instance.

 A very simple addon to install the created `minimal` platform looks as follows: